 While the practice of sterilization looms large in the legacy of reproductive rights for women with disabilities in Canada, there are contemporary issues which continue to shape the experience of women and girls with disabilities in Canada.
-Women with disabilities continue to face a number of barriers accessing sexual and reproductive health.
-The literature on this speaks to a number of barriers women with disabilities face which including limited contraception options, inaccessible equipment/facilities, and a lack of knowledge about disability from health care providers.
-As a result of these barriers, women with disabilities are more prone to coercion, abortion, and loss of custody.
-Other social determinants of health also shape how women experience and access reproductive health.
-For example, stigma, discrimination and poverty may all shape sexual confidence and self-esteem.200 health also vary among women with disabilities.
-Research indicates women with physical disabilities continue to face barriers with respect to maternity care including barriers related to practitioners unwillingness to provide care, a lack of accessible equipment, lack of disability-specific knowledge and data, and systemic barriers like time limits.203 Additionally, women with disabilities share that they have limited options in terms of contraceptives, as practitioners often appear surprised that they are sexually active and fail to ask about contraception and STIs.204 For women with spinal cord injuries, a lack education among healthcare providers remains a key determinant and barrier with respect to accessing gynecological care.205
+Women with disabilities continue to face a number of barriers accessing sexual and reproductive health.197 The literature on this speaks to a number of barriers women with disabilities face which including limited contraception options, inaccessible equipment/facilities, and a lack of knowledge about disabilities are more prone to coercion, abortion, and loss of custody.199 Other social determinants of health also shape how women experience and access reproductive health.
+For example, stigma, discrimination and poverty may all shape sexual confidence and self-esteem.200

-In part many of these barriers are grounded in negative attitudes around sexual and reproductive rights for women with disabilities.201 Indeed, service providers receive insufficient training where disability is concerned.202 Experiences accessing sexual and reproductive

-"Women with disabilities share that they have limited options in terms of contraceptives, as practitioners often appear surprised that they are sexually active and fail to ask about contraception and STIs."
+In part many of these barriers are grounded in negative attitudes around sexual and reproductive rights for women with disabilities.201 Indeed, service providers receive insufficient training where disability is concerned.202 Experiences accessing sexual and reproductive "Women with disabilities share that they have limited options in terms of contraceptives, as practitioners often appear surprised that they are sexually active and fail to ask about contraception and STIs."